top of page

 Cheap grace is preaching forgiveness without requiring repentance, baptism without church discipline, communion without confession, and absolution without personal confession.
 Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.

 Costly grace is the treasure hidden in the field; for the sake of it, a man will go and sell all that he has.
 It is the pearl of great price to buy, which the merchant will sell all his goods.
-It is the kingly rule of Christ, for whose sake a man will pluck out the eye which causes him to stumble; it is the call of Jesus Christ at which the disciple leaves his nets and follows him.
+It is the kingly rule of Christ, for whose sake a man will pluck out the eye that causes him to stumble; it is the call of Jesus Christ at which the disciple leaves his nets and follows him.

 Such grace is costly because it calls us to follow, and it is grace because it calls us to follow Jesus Christ.
 It is costly because it costs a man his life, and it is grace because it gives a man the only true life.
 It is costly because it condemns sin, and grace because it justifies the sinner.
-Above all, it is costly because it cost God the life of his Son: "you were bought with a price" [1 Cor.
+Above all, it is costly because it cost God the life of his Son: "You were bought with a price" [1 Cor.
 6:20], and what has cost God much cannot be cheap for us.
 Above all, it is grace because God did not reckon his Son too dear a price to pay for our life but delivered him up for us.
 Costly grace is the incarnation of God (pp. 44–45).

-Yes, the faithful Christian must have a personal, existential transformation with the living God; to be "born again" or "born from above" (see John 3:3, 7; Titus 3:5).
+Yes, the faithful Christian must have a personal, existential transformation with the living God to be "born again" or "born from above" (John 3:3, 7; Titus 3:5).
 We must believe that Jesus' resurrection is both historical and physical, and that same resurrection will happen to all people on the last day.
-While most churches agree to these things, the one that most Christians fail to take seriously is the doctrine of apostolic poverty: living within one's means to meet basic needs, yet with the heartfelt responsibility to share their abundance with others as they have need (see Acts 2:42-47).
-When expanded as a political theory, theologians call it "distributism" or "Christian democracy" (see "Biblical Case for Distributism").
-This was the reason Jesus told the rich ruler that he must sell everything he owns and distribute the money to the poor (see Luke 18:22).
+While most churches agree to these things, the one that most Christians fail to take seriously is the doctrine of apostolic poverty: living within one's means to meet basic needs, yet with the heartfelt responsibility to share their abundance with others as they have need (Acts 2:42-47).
+Hence why, Jesus told the rich ruler that he must sell everything he owns and distribute the money to the poor (Luke 18:22).
 Apostolic poverty also encompasses Jesus' most fiery words about the netherworld in Matthew 25:31-46 when he talks about giving to the poor, visiting prisoners, and feeding the hungry.
 In modern Christendom, we teach this as optional or put it off on the wealthy.
-This does not rule out having personal property, but it is a call to be good stewards of what God puts in our charge.
+This teaching does not rule out having personal property, but it is a call to be good stewards of what God puts in our charge (see "Money, Mammon & Tithe" and "Christian Case for Capitalism & Populism").

 Courtesy of www.LumoProject.com